 While most Christmas lights installation businesses have lots of residential customers, a business’ ideal customer is another business.
-Businesses frequently are willing to spend more on displays than individuals are able to, and most businesses don’t have employees to install lights for them because of potential law suits if their is an accident.
-Lots of individual homeowners prefer install their own lights, making individual homeowners a less reliable source of regular year-to-year business.
+Businesses frequently are willing to spend more on displays than individuals are able to, and most businesses don’t have employees to install lights for them because of potential lawsuits if there’s an accident.
+Lots of individual homeowners prefer to install their own lights, making individual homeowners a less reliable source of regular year-to-year business.

 A Christmas lights installation business makes money by charging customers to install, service and take down decorative lights during the holiday season.
 Most customers are given individual quotes based on the size and complexity of their display they want installed.
 When you do a great installation for your customers the Christmas light installation business will create many repeat customers and referrals.